khsrali/LTB-Symm/README.md

 Moreover, if we combine with Jin's code -the one makes bilayer-.
 We can make something for absolute idiot people, who don't want to do any effort but just entering any desired misfit angle and get a picture.

+I am having efforts toward obect oriented programming, please advise your ideas on this code.

 As the state of the code untill now -24/10- please just read and run it for yourself, aviod commiting, still there are some crucial fixes and ideas I have which can make it much faster. right now, 50 K-point of misfit=1.05 takes around 40 minutes...
 I believe that can get reduced to ~20 minutes.